Lost-Outpost/Telsera/GAMEPLAY.md

 - [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) - Rebalances Food and Alchemy.

-- [Arena](https://www.nexusmods.com/skyrimspecialedition/mods/33487) - An overhaul of howenemies are leveled in encounters, making combat more engaging.

 - [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549) - A lightweight combat enhancement which makes combat more engaging.

 - [Hand to Hand](https://www.nexusmods.com/skyrimspecialedition/mods/59790) - Merges Lockpicking and Pickpocketing into a single skill called Security and adds a new perk tree for Hand to Hand combat.